que4155/X-ray-Recognition/README.md

 num of male image : 180

-I am a Radiologist intern in Show Chwan Memorial Hospital,Taiwan from 2018/7~2019/1,using my free time and got permission to collect data.
+I am a Radiologist intern in Show Chwan Memorial Hospital,Taiwan from 2018/7~2019/1,using my free time and got permission to collect data which is only JPEG file without any personal tags.

 # Steps
 Download pretrained model Inception V2 and unzip it to ckpt file